u-n-l/core-swift/README.md

 UnlCore.neighbours(locationId: "ezzz");
 ```

-Returns a Neighbour object, containing the 8 adjacent cells to specified locationId.
+Returns a Neighbours object, containing the 8 adjacent cells to specified locationId.
 Below is the JSON representation of the object:

 ```swift
 {